Medusas71/Megs-Italian-Kitchen/README.md

   * have the ability to log in so I can view my recipes
   * have the ability to search for recipes whilst logged in
   * have the ability to add a recipe
+  * have the ability to amend the recipe as required
   * have the ability to delete my own recipes
   * add a recipe to my favourites
   * delete a recipe from my favourites